Rethinking Diffusion Model-Based Video Super-Resolution: Leveraging Dense Guidance from Aligned Features: Preliminaries and Observations

 \subsection{Observations within DM-based Pipeline}

 \textbf{Observation 1: The latent feature domain outshines the pixel domain in terms of spatial and temporal correlations.} To verify this observation, we conduct experiments on the REDS4 dataset \cite{Nah_2019_CVPR_Workshops_REDS}.
-For the $\textit{i}$-th frame at the $\textit{t}$-th step, we employ a pre-trained DM-based VSR framework to extract two types of variables: the noise-free approximation feature $\tilde{\bm{z}}_{t\rightarrow 0}^{i}$ predicted from $\bm{z}_{t}^{i}$ and the reconstructed high-resolution frame $\tilde{\bm{y}}_{t}^{i-1}$.
-We adopt four metrics to compute the correlation: the Structural Similarity Index Measure (SSIM) \cite{wang2004image}, the Peak Signal-to-Noise Ratio (PSNR) \cite{hore2010image}, and the Cross-Entropy ($H$) \cite{shannon1948mathematical} for pixel-level and distributional inter-variable correlation, as well as the Standard Deviation $\sigma$ \cite{altman2005standard} for intra-variable correlation.
+For the $\textit{i}$-th frame at the $\textit{t}$-th step, we employ a pre-trained DM-based VSR framework to extract two types of variables: the noise-free approximation feature $\tilde{\bm{z}}_{t\rightarrow 0}^{i}$ predicted from $\bm{z}_{t}^{i}$ and the reconstructed high-resolution frame $\tilde{\bm{y}}_{t\rightarrow 0}^{i}$.
+We adopt four metrics to compute the correlation between adjacent feature pairs $\tilde{\bm{z}}_{t\rightarrow 0}^{i},\tilde{\bm{z}}_{t\rightarrow 0}^{i-1}$ and frame pairs $\tilde{\bm{y}}_{t\rightarrow 0}^{i},\tilde{\bm{y}}_{t\rightarrow 0}^{i-1}$, respectively: the Structural Similarity Index Measure (SSIM) \cite{wang2004image}, the Peak Signal-to-Noise Ratio (PSNR) \cite{hore2010image}, and the Cross-Entropy ($H$) \cite{shannon1948mathematical} for pixel-level and distributional inter-variable correlation, as well as the Standard Deviation $\sigma$ \cite{altman2005standard} for intra-variable correlation.
 To enable consistent comparison across all metrics, we transform $H$ and $\sigma$ into $F(H)=\frac{1}{1+H}$ and $F(\sigma)=\frac{1}{1+\sigma}$.
 In these transformed metrics, higher values indicate stronger correlations.

 Figure \ref{fig:Finding1} shows the average correlation metrics across all frames and features from diffusion steps $t=\textit{1},\textit{981}$-th diffusion steps \footnote{We select these steps to represent the early and late stages of the diffusion process.} Results across multiple video samples from REDS4 consistently show that the latent feature domain outperforms the pixel domain in all four metrics.
 For instance, at the $\textit{981}$-th diffusion step, the average PSNR between adjacent features is 25.06\% higher than that between adjacent frames.
 At the $\textit{1}$-th diffusion step, the $F(\sigma)$ value for features is 2.1 times that for frames.
 Averaged over all diffusion steps, the feature domain achieves improvements of 13.53\% in PSNR, 22.61\% in SSIM, 10.81\% in $F(H)$ and 106.50\% in $F(\sigma)$ compared to the pixel domain.
 These results confirm that the latent feature domain provides significantly stronger spatial and temporal correlations, making it more suitable for guidance in DM-based VSR.